 Get Help With Your Case Today

 Ultimately, a move out of state is easiest to accomplish when both parents can reach an agreement.
 However, it's possible for one parent to move the child out of state without permission, as long as he or she can get the court to agree.
-It's vital to work with a good family law attorney if your ex is threatening to take the child out of state in order to protect your parental rights.
+It's vital to work with a good attorney if your ex is threatening to take the child out of state in order to protect your parental rights.
 Contact us today!